About these Terms

 4.2 The Client is responsible for verifying that the Services are suitable for its own business needs.

-5. WorkArc obligations and warranties
+5. WorkArc obligations

 6. Fees and payment

-6.5 WorkArc may charge interest on overdue amounts at the rate of 7% per annum, calculated daily and compounding monthly, from the due date to the date of payment.
+6.5 Late payment.
+If any amount payable under an Agreement remains unpaid after the due date, WorkArc may charge interest on the overdue amount at the rate of 7% per annum, calculated daily and compounding monthly, from the due date until the date payment is received in full.

-6.8 WorkArc may adjust Fees once per calendar year by giving the Client at least 30 days written notice.
-Annual adjustments must not exceed the percentage change in the CPI over the preceding 12 months, unless otherwise agreed in writing or set out in the applicable Agreement.
-If the Client does not wish to pay the adjusted Fees, it may terminate the Agreement on no less than 10 days notice, provided the notice is received before the effective date of the adjustment.
-If the Client does not terminate, it is deemed to have accepted the adjusted Fees.
+6.8 Annual Fee review.
+WorkArc may review and adjust Fees once per calendar year by giving the Client at least 30 days written notice before the adjustment takes effect.
+Annual adjustments will not exceed the percentage change in the CPI over the preceding 12 months, unless otherwise agreed in writing by both parties or set out in the applicable Agreement.

 7. Intellectual property

-7.1 All Intellectual Property in WorkArc Tooling, including the Arc product suite, the underlying code, architecture, designs, methodology, AI implementation patterns, and all features, integrations, and improvements built or refined during any engagement, is and remains the sole property of WorkArc.
-The Client must not contest or dispute that ownership or the validity of those Intellectual Property rights.
+7.1 WorkArc owns WorkArc Tooling.
+All Intellectual Property in WorkArc Tooling - including the Arc product suite, the underlying code, architecture, designs, methodology, AI implementation patterns, and all features, integrations, and improvements built or refined during any engagement - is and remains the sole property of WorkArc.

-7.7 This clause 7 survives termination.
+7.7 This clause 7 survives termination of the Agreement.

 8. Confidentiality

-8.4 This clause 8 survives termination.
+8.5 This clause 8 survives termination of the Agreement.

 9. Data protection and security